ccf-citi/ioexplorer-wiki/documentation/advanced-filter-language.md

 ### Clinical Variable Aliases

 To refer to a clinical variable in the AFL, use any of the valid aliases for the clinical variable.
-These valid aliases can be found on the [Clincal Fields page](../intervals/clinical-fields.md).
+These valid aliases can be found on the [Clinical Fields page](/clinical-fields).

 ### Gene Symbols